Meet Abbe Simon

 After years of serving people with aphasia, Abbe learned and witnessed the power of intense and consistent skilled therapy.
-Her work as communication coach and group leader at renown aphasia centers allowed her to see the benefit of immersing in productive language opportunities that last more than a typical 45 minute session.
+Her work as a communication coach and group leader at renowned aphasia centers allowed her to see the benefit of immersing in productive language opportunities that last more than a typical 45-minute session.

-Abbe developed RCAP to offer a unique 3-hour/day program so that clients can address multiple goals with a functional approach that targets the use of repetition, errorless learning, and multi-modal communication.
+I developed the Relationship Centered Aphasia Program (RCAP) to offer a unique 3-hour/day program so that clients can address multiple goals with a functional approach that targets the use of repetition, errorless learning, and multi-modal communication.
 Longer therapy sessions allow clients the opportunity to benefit from a relaxed pace, self-driven goals, and the opportunity to maximize neuroplasticity beyond a contained therapy environment.

-While she recognizes the importance of traditional speech therapy, Abbe is passionate about applying learned communication strategies and tools into "real life" situations.
+While I recognize the importance of traditional speech therapy, I'm passionate about applying learned communication strategies and tools to "real-life" situations.
 Intensive programs include time spent outside of the treatment room in order to carry over learned skills.
 This is what makes RCAP unique.
 Building and strengthening relationships despite the presence of aphasia.

-Abbe recognizes that APHASIA impacts more than the person who has it.
-Her approach includes communication partner training and education.
-This aspect of her program requires an investment of time and commitment.
+Aphasia impacts more than the person who has it.
+My approach includes communication partner training and education.
+This aspect of the program requires an investment of time and commitment.

-Abbe is a native New Yorker who graduated with a Bachelors and Masters degree in Communication Disorders and Speech Language Pathology, from the University of Buffalo.
-She is a member of the American Speech-Language-Hearing Association (ASHA), Aphasia Access, and is active in continuing education.
-She is certified to provide voice therapy with the Lee Silverman Voice Treatment .
-In addition, she works as a group leader for the Triangle Aphasia Project, Unlimited that offers clients a variety of conversation groups.
-When she is not working, Abbe loves to cook, exercise, be with friends, and enjoy her family.
+I'm a native New Yorker with a Bachelor's and Master's degree in Communication Disorders and Speech Language Pathology from the University of Buffalo.
+I'm a member of the American Speech-Language-Hearing Association (ASHA), Aphasia Access, and am active in continuing education.
+I am certified to provide voice therapy with the Lee Silverman Voice Treatment and I work as a group leader for the Triangle Aphasia Project, Unlimited that offers clients a variety of conversation groups.